ricktimmis/mhc_site_directory/SPECIFICATION.md

 The data provides some useful metrics about logons when last seen to help with marketing and community promotion

+Implement last_seen_date and logon_count via an activity_audit table.
+This holds logon, logoff, timeout date time details for every user. last_seen_date is then implemented as a func on the activity_audit model, and is logon_count.

 ## Sites

 Sites are locations that where club members can stay in their motorhomes, there are 4 types club_sites, pub_stops, wild_camping, and stop_overs.
 Sites are owned, and maintained by Patron members.
 A site record provides Edit functionality to the user registered as the sites owner.
 Patron members have the ability to create club_site listings.
 Each site listing has an annual listing fee of £24.
 Updates and amendments are free, listings expire on their anniversary and requiring renewal with a listing fee.

 ### Sites data table

-id, site_name, description, attractions, email, telephone, website, facilities_id ( use a referencing table, so you can have differences at each site ), site_type, owning_user ( related user_id ), images_id.
-Images which are to appear in the site carousel, are recorded in the images table
+id, site_name, description, attractions, email, telephone, website, facilities( use a referencing table, so you can have differences at each site ), sitetype, owninguser ( related user_id ), images(images which are to appear in the site carousel, are recorded in the images table) longitude latitude addressstreet locality town county postcode

 ### Images function and data table